avrodrigues/myrcia_distribution/README.md

+# Modeling distribution of *Myrcia* species

 The goal is to model the species distribution for all *Myrcia* species with occurrence records available and with good quality.

-The modeling strategy is to split the species in two groups, with less and more than 25 occurrences.
-The species with few occurrences records will be modeled using leave-one-out procedure.
-The other group will be modeled using spatial blocks.
+The modeling strategy was to split the species in two groups, with less and more than 25 occurrences.
+The species with few occurrence records were modeled using leave-one-out procedure.
+The other group were modeled using spatial blocks.

-All models will be fitted with tuned maxent.
+All models were fitted with tuned maxent.

 ## Repository structure

 the repository has three main subfolders `script`, `data`, and `output`:

--   **data**
-    -   env
+-   **data** | - env
 -   **output**
     -   models
         -   raster\_best\_models